MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcreatecubetexturefromfileinmemoryex.md

-﻿---
+---
-Description: 'Creates a cube texture from a file in memory.
-This is a more advanced function than D3DXCreateCubeTextureFromFileInMemory.' ms.assetid: '598016eb-9ea9-4dca-a297-5708a957da6a'
+Description: Creates a cube texture from a file in memory.
+This is a more advanced function than D3DXCreateCubeTextureFromFileInMemory. ms.assetid: 598016eb-9ea9-4dca-a297-5708a957da6a
 title: D3DXCreateCubeTextureFromFileInMemoryEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXCreateCubeTextureFromFileInMemoryEx function